10DLC/A2P SMS Registration Frequently Asked Questions

 Since business SMS is a highly desired communications method for consumers and businesses alike, the industry as a whole wants it to remain a channel that customers can trust– that’s free of spam, fraud, and unsolicited messages.
 Nobody wants SMS to be the next spam outlet similar to what we’ve experienced with spam calls and emails in the past.

-To help accomplish this goal, the cellular carriers have introduced a new set of standards and registration process for 10DLC numbers (“10-digit long code”- aka your local landline or VoIP phone numbers).
+To help accomplish this goal, The Cellular Telecommunications Industry Association (CTIA), in conjunction with cellular carriers, have introduced a new set of standards and registration process for 10DLC numbers (“10-digit long code”- aka your local landline or VoIP phone numbers).
 The registration process is designed to support compliant businesses with higher messaging speeds, improved deliverability, and increased trust throughout the industry.

 It is important that you register your business and number(s) in order to avoid potential 10DLC fines and future disruption of service.